Limit-Theory-Redux/ltheory/README.md

 ### Windows

-Install the following tools:
+To work on any of the Lua scripts, the following tools are required:
 - Git: https://git-scm.com/downloads

 You may want to install a GUI for Git, such as GitHub for Desktop: https://desktop.github.com/

+#### Optional dependencies

-If you would like to made changes to the libphx engine, you will also need:
+Optionally, if you would like to made changes to the libphx engine, you will also need:
 - Visual Studio Community: https://visualstudio.microsoft.com/vs/
 - CMake: https://cmake.org/download/
+- LLVM: https://releases.llvm.org/download.html (download the latest Windows installer by going to the GitHub releases page, and downloading LLVM-xx.x.x-win64.exe)
+- Rust: https://www.rust-lang.org/tools/install (use rustup-init.exe, then type 1 and press Enter in the terminal window)

+Everything other than Visual Studio can be installed using [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) if you're on Windows 10 1709 or later:

+- `winget install Kitware.CMake LLVM.LLVM Rustlang.Rustup`

 ### macOS

-Users on macOS will need to install Git, CMake and Xcode.
+Users on macOS will need to install Git, CMake, Xcode, Rust and LLVM.

 First, install Xcode using the Mac App store: https://apps.apple.com/us/app/xcode/id497799835